brooksbenson/eloquent-js/chapter6/chapter6-notes.md

 If you put the keyword *new* in front of a function call, the function is treated as a constructor.
 A constructor function has a new object binded to its *this* value, and every property defined on *this* within the constructors body is assigned to the new object, which is implicitly returned at the end of the function body.

 Constructor functions have a prototype property that is used to define properties that every instance of the constructor will inherit.
-In other words, objects created from constructors (instances) are automatically assigned that constructor as their prototype, and will inherit the properties defined on the constructors prototype property.
+In other words, objects created from constructors (instances) are automatically assigned that constructor as their prototype and will inherit the properties defined on the constructors prototype property.

 ## Maps

 Maps are data structures that associate values with other values.
 It is dangerous to make plain objects maps in JavaScript, because plain objects inherit the properties of their prototype, also, the keys of plain objects can only exist as strings.

-Fortunately, the JavaScript language has a class called Map that is optimized for mapping values to values, and allows keys to exist as any value type.
+Fortunately, the JavaScript language has a class called Map that is optimized for mapping values to values and allows keys to exist as any value type.

 ## Polymorphism

-When a piece of code is written to work with objects with a certain interface, objects that support that interface will just work in that code.
-In fact, any value type that supports that interface will just work.
-Therefore, we can write a piece of code that supports a certain interface, and can plug in values that expose the expected interface and our code will work, that is, if the interface in fact exhibits the expected behavior.
+Polymorphism is a programming style that works with values that support a certain interface.
+Any value that supports the interface that our polymorphic program is expecting will work in the program.
+This is intended to increase flexibility.

 ### Symbols

 When using interfaces you might run into the problem where multiple data types use the same interface, but each exhibits a different behavior.
-Therefore, our program is expecting a certain behavior from an interface but the interface doesn't actually support that behavior.
-This is a problem.
+Therefore, our program is expecting a certain behavior from an interface but the interface doesn't actually work with that behavior.

 Symbols are values that can serve as a key to an object interface and are created with the Symbol function.
 Symbols must be evaluated as expressions, requiring square bracket access syntax.